jongio/PowerBIFiddler/README.md

 ![](/images/metadata.png)

-When you navigate that JSON payload with PowerBIFiddler you will see a child "dashboards" node and the default dashboard will have a "tiles" node.
+When you navigate that JSON payload with PowerBIFiddler you will see a child "dashboards" node and the default dashboard will have a "tiles" node, which contains the new decompressed and decoded tileData property.

 ![](/images/metadatatiles.png)